Here’s the crispy hash browns recipe you’ve been waiting for. It’s crunchy all the way through (no soggy middle!) and perfectly seasoned.

-- ¼ teaspoon black pepper (ground, plus more to taste)
+- ¼ tsp black pepper ground, plus more to taste

 - Scrub potatoes well.
 Without peeling, place potatoes in a large pot and cover with water.
 Bring to a boil and cook until potatoes are softened, but not falling apart.

 - Remove from water and place into a bowl of ice water to stop the cooking.
 Once the potatoes are cool to the touch, peel (if desired).

 - Shred the potatoes into a large bowl using a grater.
 Season with salt and pepper and gently toss to evenly coat.

 - Heat a cast-iron skillet or griddle to medium heat.
 Add avocado oil to coat pan then add shredded potatoes.
 You may need to work in batches depending on the size of your pan/griddle.
 Cook 8-10 minutes then gently flip the hash browns and cook for 8-10 minutes more.
 Add avocado oil to the pan as needed so the hash browns don't burn.